shenwei356/bio/seqio/fasta/README.md

 ### Guessing Alphabet

-If alphabet is nil, it will guess alphabet by the first record
+If alphabet is nil, it will guess alphabet by the first `seq.AlphabetGuessSeqLenghtThreshold` (default 10000, 0 for whole seq) letters of first record.

-    fastaReader, err := fasta.NewFastaReader(alphabet, file, chunkSize, threads, "")
+    fastaReader, err := fasta.NewFastaReader(nil, file, chunkSize, threads, "")
     checkError(err)